tehnrd/sObject-Remote/readme.md

 This library creates a global variable called `sObject`.
 You should not have any other variables in your script with this name.
 This may be an issue and I am open to community feedback regarding this.

-**How is this different from [Force.com JavaScript REST Toolkit](https://github.com/developerforce/Force.com-JavaScript-REST-Toolkit)?**
+#### How is this different from [Force.com JavaScript REST Toolkit](https://github.com/developerforce/Force.com-JavaScript-REST-Toolkit)?

 Ya...so it's really not that different.
 I didn't realize the library already existed before I started working on this but some of the difference are:

 * sObject-Remote is focused only on Visualforce JavaScript Remoting
+* Does bulk DML.
+Insert, update, and delete many records at once.
+The JavaScript REST Toolkit is, in its purest form, a wrapper for the REST API and the REST API currently only supports single record DML for many operations.
 * Doesn't require a 3rd party library like jQuery,
 * Supports DML Options (maybe I missed it, but didn't see this in the Toolkit)
 * Has some other nifty utility options

-Both are great so play with each and choose which ever one you are most comfortable with or meshes well with your development style.
+**sObject-Remote** is another tool in the toolbox depending on the functionality you require.
+Both are great so play with each and choose which ever meets your requirements, are most comfortable with, or meshes well with your development style.